maharana-deb/InventoryManagement/README.md

 This project is a Spring Boot REST API designed for managing products and users with role-based access control.
 It demonstrates CRUD operations on a database with global exception handling, JWT-based authentication, and Swagger UI for API documentation.

-Features
+Features:-

 CRUD Operations:

-Manage products (add, update, delete, view) with ProductController.
+Managing products (add, update, delete, view) with ProductController.
-Manage users (register, update, delete, view) with UserController.
+Managing users (register, update, delete, view) with UserController.

 Role-Based Authorization:
 Regular users can only view products.
 Admin users can perform CRUD operations on both users and products.

 JWT Authentication:

-Secure API endpoints using JSON Web Tokens.
+Secured API endpoints using JSON Web Tokens.
 Only an admin can register new users and assign roles (admin or user).

 Global Exception Handling:

-Handle common exceptions globally using GlobalExceptionHandler.
+Handled common exceptions globally using GlobalExceptionHandler.

 Swagger UI:

-For API documentation.
+Used For API documentation.

 Spring Boot Validation:

-Validation with spring-boot-starter-validation.
+Used for validating entity variables while sending values.